Strippit & G. E. HI-ACK Servo Drives

 These "False Trips" Can be Very Difficult to find.

-We can Do the Board Updates in only 1 Day!
+We can Do these Board Updates in only 2 Days!

-(X, Y, T), you had 3 of these Chassis's Mounted on a back-plate with a Power Supply Board, Cooling Fan, and other Power Supply Components usually mounted at the Chassis bottom.
+Back-Plate with a Power Supply Board, Cooling Fan, and other Power Supply Components

-Various Combinations of Power-Slice Boards were used, depending on the Drive-Current Requirements of the CNC Machine Tool.
+Various Combinations of Power-Slice Boards were used, depending on Drive-Current Requirements of Machine Tool.

 Model 2 Drives were used on following Strippit Machines;

-Machine Technologies Can Supply Servo Parts & Servo Board Repairs
+Machine Technologies Can Supply Servo Repair Parts & Servo Board

-On Any Machine Tool Using The G.E.
-Model 2 & 3 Servo Drives.
+Repairs On Any Machine Tool Using G.E.
+Model 2 & 3 Servo Drives!

-These are the Boards that actually Power the Servo Motors and are easy to identify as they all had Large Aluminum Heatsinks.
-1 or 2 Boards used in each Drive-Chassis.
+These are the Boards that actually Power the Servo Motors and are Easy to identify as they all had Large Aluminum Heatsinks.
+1 or 2 Boards are used in each Drive-Chassis.
 There are 5 Types, Sizes 1's to 5's.

-The PWMP's are the Earlier Versions, the PWMU's are the Later Underwriter Laboratory Approved versions.
+PWMP's are the Earlier Versions, PWMU's are the Later Underwriter Laboratory Approved Versions.

 Power Supply &